openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 should return an error in case it does.

-The reason for having a separate flag for enabling the feature, is because there is a coming feature named shared-partition that uses the `cpu.shared` value as well.
+The reason for having a separate flag for enabling the feature, is because there is a coming feature named [shared-partition](https://github.com/openshift/enhancements/pull/1421) that uses the `cpu.shared` value as well.
 The features must be enabled independently, hence the `workloadHints` flag.

-Both workloadHints and `cpu.shared` have to be specified in order to activate the feature.
+Both workloadHints and `cpu.shared` have to be specified to activate the feature.

+The feature is optional and off by default.
+The feature can be activated/deactivated on a running system.

 PerformanceProfile example:
 ```yaml